 Further complexity arises where workers' underpayment matters are accompanied by additional legal problems (Coumarelos et al 2012).
-These may include unfair dismissal: workplace bullving. harassment or injury; discrimination; and 'general protections' claims under the Fair Work Act 2009 (Cth), for which civil remedies may be available.
+These may include unfair dismissal; workplace bullying, harassment or injury; discrimination; and 'general protections' claims under the Fair Work Act 2009 (Cth), for which civil remedies may be available.

-The nature of the legal claim to be may be available.
-Examples of (Vic). made and the pathways to pursue may not be clear in the absence of legal help.
-She may be required to engage with multiple agen- missal claim, she can make an Act, she may bring this claim to Australian Taxation Office, PRIYA'S JOURNEY TO RECOVERY OF UNPAID ENcies (for example, the Fair Work Ombudsman, the the Wage Inspectorate) and consider whether to commence proceedings in multiple forums (the Federal Circuit and Family Court of Australia, the Magistrates' Court of Victoria, and the Victorian Civil and Administrative Tribunal).
+ments may be a complicated one.
+Work Act, for which civil remedies tion and Compensation Act 2015 The nature of the legal claim to be may be available.
+Examples of (Vic). made and the pathways to pursue such steps available to Priva as an may not be clear in the absence of employee include the following: legal help.
+She may be required to engage with multiple agen- missal claim, she can make an Act, she may bring this claim to cies (for example, the Fair sue - brings with it further delay application to the Fair Work Com- Rights Commission and then to owed.

+Work Ombudsman, the and consider whether to commence proceedings in multiple forums (the Federal Circuit and Family Court of Australia, the Magistrates' Court of Victoria, and the Victorian Civil and Administrative Tribunal).
 Should the organisation responsible for the underpayment become insolvent, further avenues may open up to her.
-Each of these steps - and determining which to purowed.
+Each of these steps - and determining which to purinclude unfair dismissal; work-